-Without qualifying the opinion expressed above, attention is drawn to Note 3 (p) to the financial statements which outline the new accounting policy adopted by the company following Cabinet's approval for all grants and/or special funding by Government to state owned enterprises to be treated as capital contribution.
-Thus the grant of \$2,586,667 received from the Government of Fiji has been recorded as capital contribution by the shareholder in the Statement of Changes in Equity rather than operating revenue as previously practiced.
+Without further qualifying the opinion expressed above, attention is drawn to the following matters:

+- a) The capitalization of borrowing cost had not ceased upon completion of the capital works as required under International Financial Reporting Standards 23 - Borrowing Costs.
+Note 14 stated that the borrowing costs capitalized as \$206,284.
+Subsequently, financial costs have been understated while property, plant and equipment are over stated. - b) Note 3 (p) outlines the new accounting policy adopted by the company following Cabinet's approval for all grants and or special funding by Government to state owned enterprises to be treated as capital contribution.
+Thus the grant of \$2,530,434 received from the Government of Fiji has been recorded as capital contribution by the shareholder in the Statement of Changes in Equity rather than operating revenue as previously practiced.
 Subsequently, income available for tax purposes has been reduced by the same amount.